-However, if you already were using platforms such as WordPress or Drupal then it's worth considering going headless because integrating those services is much easier and quicker due to their familiarity.
+However, suppose you already were using platforms such as WordPress or Drupal.
+In that case, it's worth considering going headless because integrating those services is much easier and quicker due to their familiarity.

-There are even plugins available designed especially for use in these cases so it might even be the case that there's no need for developers to start from scratch.
+There are even plugins available designed primarily for use in these cases, so it might even be the case that there's no need for developers to start from scratch.

-If you're a larger enterprise, headless commerce can be worth it because of the lower operational costs and easier integration with other services.
+Headless commerce can be worth it if you're a larger enterprise because of the lower operational costs and easier integration with other services.

-Just make sure that your developers are aware of what is required on your end before they provide quotes so there's no waste in either direction.
+Just make sure that your developers know what is required on your end before they provide quotes, so there's no waste in either direction.

 Preparing to go with headless commerce

-If you're considering making the switch from traditional commerce to headless commerce, there are a few things to think about before you do.
+If you're considering switching from traditional to headless commerce, there are a few things to consider before you do.

-1. First of all, it's important to get the opinions from your stakeholders, customers and partners on what they feel would be best for them.
+1. First of all, it's essential to get the opinions of your stakeholders, customers and partners on what they feel would be best for them.

-This way everyone has their say in how something is set up or configured which can lead to better results overall.
-If there are discrepancies then try to find common ground so that all parties will be happy with the integration.
+This way, everyone has their say in how something is set up or configured, leading to better results.
+If there are discrepancies, try to find common ground so that all parties will be happy with the integration.

-2. Next, make sure that the chosen developers have experience working in this field because if they don't know what they're doing then it could take much more time than necessary - or even not work at all.
+2. Next, make sure that the chosen developers have experience working in this field because if they don't know what they're doing, it could take much more time than necessary - or even not work.

-3. Lastly, make sure that you're willing to take on the risk of not having a traditional platform for it to be worth your time and resources.
-There are many reasons why this can be beneficial but there's no point if you don't have faith in what could happen down the road either.
+3. Lastly, ensure you're willing to risk not having a traditional platform for it to be worth your time and resources.
+There are many reasons this can be beneficial, but there's no point if you don't have faith in what could happen down the road.

-Going with a headless commerce model is not for everyone but it does come with its own set of benefits - which is why it might be worth considering given your own goals and needs.
+Going with a headless commerce model is not for everyone, but it comes with its own benefits - which is why it might be worth considering, given your goals and needs.

 Ensure that you understand what is involved before making any decisions, though - or else you might regret it later.

-With that said, considering the various benefits that we mentioned in this article, there are many reasons to make the switch from traditional e-commerce to a headless commerce platform.
+With that said, considering the various benefits mentioned in this article, there are many reasons to switch from traditional e-commerce to a headless commerce platform.